|

 patio and around the patio-side pond, a

-place.
-The pièce de résistance is the big pond, which along with its waterfall and
+boisterous herbs.
+The pièce de résistance was our big pond, which along with its waterfall and

-filtration bog takes up a lot of space, and runs into our original back yard island with trees, shrubs, a hill, a
+filtration bog took up a major swath of the backyard, and ran into our original back yard island with trees, shrubs, a hill, a

 Dutch windmill and lots of perennials with a concentration on

 prairie-dwellers.
-And then there's the vegetable garden (home to baby bunnies) and the orchard (which doubles as plant
+And then there were the vegetable garden and the orchard (which doubled as plant

 nursery/holding area).
 For a map leading to more information and photos,